stsievert/salmon/paper/paper.md

 3. Allow experimentalists to easily achieve both items above.

 One method to achieve goal (2) above is to use an active machine learning (ML) sampling algorithm.
-This task required consideration of how to create a responsive query page with a service to run active ML algorithms.
+This task requires considering how to create a responsive query page with a service to run active ML algorithms.
 The result is a frontend server that *serves* queries and *receives* answers, and a backend server that *searches*